Chuan-Peng-Lab/jspsych-plugin-rdk/readme.md

 We would appreciate it if you cited this paper when you use the RDK plugin.

 Rajananda, S., Lau, H. & Odegaard, B., (2018).
 A Random-Dot Kinematogram for Web-Based Vision Research. *Journal of Open Research Software.
 6*(1), p.6. doi:[10.5334/jors.194](http://doi.org/10.5334/jors.194)

+The plugin is revised by Siyu Wu and Wanke Pan in [Meta-Self Lab | Hu Chuan-Peng Lab](https://huchuanpeng.com/).